tomi-font/moot/notes/ideas.md

 	- Or store all the vertices separately (where?).

 - Extend ComponentGroup::getAll() to allow specifying several component types and be able to iterate over ~tuples, allowing one element to be an Entity.
 (See structured bindings.)

+- Foolproof the collisions when the move is bigger than the object.